openrewrite/rewrite-docs/reference/faq.md

 ## I want to exclude a single recipe from a collection of recipes.

 This is not possible right now and doing so would be quite complicated.
 For a detailed explanation as to why, check out [this post](https://github.com/openrewrite/rewrite-maven-plugin/pull/569#issuecomment-1576793092).

+## Is it possible to pass arguments to a recipe from the command line?
+I want to programmatically configure complex recipes.

+Not right now.
+This is a particularly difficult problem to address for a couple of reasons:

+* Some recipes can be composed of other recipes which could then include other recipes composed of other recipes and so on.
+* Some recipes can be used multiple times in one recipe with different parameters such as in [this example](https://github.com/openrewrite/rewrite-migrate-java/blob/v2.0.6/src/main/resources/META-INF/rewrite/jakarta-ee-9.yml#L140-L160).

+There is an [open issue](https://github.com/openrewrite/rewrite-maven-plugin/issues/345) for this request that you can +1 or provide feedback on.